madanyc/workfront-learn.en/help/basic-reporting/create-a-simple-report.md

 ---
-title: Create a Simple Report
+title: Create a simple report
 description:  In this video, you will learn how to create a simple report using an existing filter, view, and grouping in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video